Preimage attack: Restricted preimage space attacks

 The computational infeasibility of a first preimage attack on an ideal hash function assumes that the set of possible hash inputs is too large for a brute force search.
 However if a given hash value is known to have been produced from a set of inputs that is relatively small or is ordered by likelihood in some way, then a brute force search may be effective.
 Practicality depends on the input set size and the speed or cost of computing the hash function.

 A common example is the use of hashes to store password validation data for authentication.
 Rather than store the plaintext of user passwords, an access control system stores a hash of the password.
 When a user requests access, the password they submit is hashed and compared with the stored value.
 If the stored validation data is stolen, the thief will only have the hash values, not the passwords.
 However most users choose passwords in predictable ways and many passwords are short enough that all possible combinations can be tested if fast hashes are used, even if the hash is rated secure against preimage attacks.
 Special hashes called key derivation functions have been created to slow searches.
 See Password cracking.
+For a method to prevent the testing of short passwords see salt (cryptography).